Difference between revisions of "Norton" - Pindula

 |52,054

-Norton is a Town located in Mashonaland West Province in Zimbabwe.
+Norton is a Town located in Chegutu District, Mashonaland West Province.
 It is located about 44.5km west of the Zimbabwean capital, Harare.
 It is surrounded by farms and forest plantations.
 It is also home to the Darwindale Dam.

 Location